Nom Nom logo

 The study

-We recruited a cohort of Nommers to participate in our randomized control trial.
+A cohort of dogs were recruited to participate in a randomized control trial.
 They were randomly split into two groups: active and control.
 The active group received four weeks worth of our Full Spectrum Probiotic Blend.
 The control group received four weeks of a placebo (or mock) treatment that neither helps nor hurts the dog.

 Neither the participants nor the researchers were told which dogs were in which group.